 By the way, we’d driven around four and a half hours in a rental car from Phoenix before reaching the Grand Canyon National Park.
 After entering the park, we parked our car and set off to board the shuttle for Hermit’s Rest.
 You cannot take your private vehicles beyond this point.

-We got some awesome pictures with the sunrise and in no time, it started getting hot.
+We got some awesome pictures of the sunrise and in no time, it started getting hot.
 It was as early as 8’o clock then.
 Yes, that is Arizona for you!

 7 Pretty Viewpoints along the Hermit Road

 The following are the viewpoints which come along the Hermit Road.
 And so, do click some pictures if you can.

 |2.
 Powell Point|